 The Partnership acquired Parcel A of real property located in Port Renfrew, British Columbia for a purchase price of \$1,744,000.
 The acquisition was partly financed by a Vendor Take Back Mortgage of \$1,269,094, which is secured by these lands.
 The Vendor Take Back mortgage was assigned to HSBC Bank Canada.
-The Vendor Take Back mortgage bears interest at the rate of 7% per annum and is repayable in monthly instalments of \$105,000 with a maturity date of February 1, 2014.
-The amount outstanding at December 31, 2019 amounts to \$156,198.
+The Vendor Take Back mortgage bears interest at the rate of 7% per annum and was repayable in monthly instalments of \$105,000 with a maturity date of February 1, 2014.
+The Partnership repaid the mortgage as specified by the mortgagor except for \$156,198 which was not required to be repaid by the mortgagor.
+This amount has been offset against the development costs.

 The Partnership acquired Parcels B, C, D and E of real property located in Port Renfrew, British Columbia for a purchase price of \$1,250,000.
 The acquisition was partly financed by a Vendor Take Back Mortgage of \$1,100,000, which is secured by these lands.
 The Vendor Take Back mortgage was assigned to HSBC Bank Canada.
 The Vendor Take Back mortgage bears interest at the rate of 7% per annum and is repayable in monthly instalments of \$105,000 with a maturity date of January 1, 2015.
-The amount outstanding at December 31, 2019 amounts to \$50,000.
 The title to these properties are held on behalf of the Partnership by 0983327 B.C.
 Ltd, 0983328 B.C.
 Ltd, 0983329 B.C.
 Ltd and 0983330 B.C.
-Ltd.
+Ltd. The Partnership repaid the mortgage as specified by the mortgagor except for \$50,000 which was not required to be repaid by the mortgagor.
+This amount has been offset against the development costs.

 The Partnership received a loan of \$148,000 from a company controlled by a Director of the General Partner at an interest rate of 8% per annum, repayable on demand.
-The loan outstanding at December 31, 2019 amounts to \$148,000.
+The loan outstanding at December 31, 2020 amounts to \$148,000.

 The Partnership received a loan of \$80,000 from a company which owns the share capital of the General Partner at an interest rate of 8% per annum, repayable on demand.
-The loan outstanding at December 31, 2019 amounts to \$85,120.
+The loan outstanding at December 31, 2020 amounts to \$91,930.